-As we begin the countdown to 2016, let's take a look back at TED Talks in 2015.
-From scandals to extreme adversity, 2015 was the year of 'overcoming'.
+As we've said goodbye to 2016, let's take a look back at the wealth of amazingness that was the past years brilliant TED Talks.
+From sex workers to cultural diversity, 2016 was the year of 'awareness'.
 Here are five TED Talks that rocked it, socked it, and clocked it!
 Which talks did you enjoy?
 Let me know in the comments or on Twitter.

 This showcase of inspiring female speakers is part of Ginger's work with game changing leaders.Discover More

 Learn the art of speaking with power and confidence that will allow you to wow your audience, in our free master class video series from Ginger's founder Sarah Lloyd-Hughes.Begin Part 1 Now!